-Prior to VASER Lipo treatment, the area to be sculpted or reduced is filled with a special saline and local anaesthetic solution through small incisions (3-6 mm).
+Prior to VASER Lipo treatment, the area to be sculpted or reduced is filled with a special saline and local anaesthetic solution through small incisions (3-6 mm) using a long thin blunt cannula.
 This helps numb the site and shrink the blood vessels (to minimize blood loss and reduce bruising).
 This solution also wets and fills the area to be treated, making it easier to break up fatty tissue with the VASER Lipo System’s ultrasound energy.

 The VASER ultrasound is a small probe that transmits sound energy to break up and emulsify fatty tissue on contact while preserving the other important surrounding tissues.
 The VASER probe is especially good for treating deep and superficial fat which helps achieve a smooth finish.

-After the VASER process, the liquefied fat is removed through an aspiration process designed to minimise damage to surrounding tissues.
-Finally Dr Comins sculpts the area using an array of specific suction canulas.
-We do offer additional IV sedation for anxious patients.
+After the VASER process, the liquefied fat is removed through an aspiration process using suction cannulas, designed to minimise damage to surrounding tissues.
+Finally Dr Comins sculpts the area using an array of specific suction cannulas.
+We do offer additional IV sedation with a Consultant Anaesthetist for anxious patients.

 Vaser Lipo is not a substitute for a healthy diet and exercise programme but it can help slim down areas of stubborn fat.
 Although there are limits to the amount of fat that can be removed, we can assist you with your decision about potential areas for VASER Lipo sculpting, anticipated results, and the recovery process.

-We have experienced great success VASER Liposuction in all of the following areas: abdomen, thighs, knees, buttocks, hips, back, arms, male breasts, love handles, chin, neck areas and just about any other body part you need treated.
+We have experienced great success VASER Liposuction in all of the following areas: abdomen, thighs, knees, Calves, ankles, hips, back, arms, male breasts, love handles, chin, neck areas and just about any other body part you need treated.

 Most people report soreness around the VASER treatment area for 2-5 days.
 This is helped with painkillers and we do recommend you try and take 2-5 days off work after the procedure.
 Thereafter you may experience a dull background ache for 1-4 weeks.
 You may also have bruising.
 You will experience some swelling which does take time to settle.
 Swelling will be helped by following our comprehensive aftercare instructions and advice.